Connect with us

 Paying For Your Integrated Shield Plans Premiums

-However, unlike MediShield Life premiums, which can be paid fully using your Medisave, there is a cap to how much Singapore residents can use from their Medisave account to pay for their private integrated shield plan premiums.
+However, unlike MediShield Life premiums, which can be paid in full using your Medisave, there is a cap on how much Singapore residents can use from their Medisave account to pay for their private integrated shield plan premiums.
+Any amount above the applicable AWL must be paid in cash.

-For example, if the premium for the private integrated shield plan is $375 and the individual is 35 years old, he will be able to use $300 from his Medisave to pay for his premiums and will need a cash outlay of just $75.
+For example, if the premium for the private integrated shield plan is $375 and the individual is 35 years old, he can use $300 from his Medisave to pay the premium, leaving a cash outlay of just $75.

-As a person grows older, annual premiums for private integrated shield plans will naturally increase.
-This increase reflects the situation that older people are more likely to require hospitalisation and treatment as compared to younger folks.
+As people age, annual premiums for private integrated shield plans will naturally increase.
+This increase reflects the fact that older people are more likely to require hospitalisation and treatment than younger folks.

 Buying A Rider

-Similar to MediShield Life, coverage provided at higher-class wards does not mean hospitalisation bills are fully paid for.
+As with MediShield Life, coverage in higher-class wards does not mean hospitalisation bills are fully paid.
 All integrated shield plans include deductibles and co-insurance.

-In the past, if you want complete coverage so that you do not have to pay for any deductibles and co-insurance, you had the option of purchasing a separate full rider that can fully cover all hospitalisation bills incurred.
+In the past, if you wanted complete coverage so that you did not have to pay for any deductibles and co-insurance, you had the option of purchasing a separate full rider that could fully cover all hospitalisation bills incurred.
+All riders must be paid in cash only.

-With effect from 1 April 2019, all new integrated shield plan riders will have to incorporate a co-payment of at least 5%, subject to an annual cap of $3,000 (though insurers are allowed to set higher thresholds).
-For example, if you incur a hospitalisation bill of $15,000, a 5% co-payment will mean having to fork out $750, with the remaining $14,250 being covered by the private integrated shield plan.
+However, since April 1, 2019, all new integrated shield plan riders must incorporate a co-payment of at least 5%, subject to an annual cap of $3,000 (though insurers can set higher thresholds).
+For example, if you incur a hospitalisation bill of $15,000, a 5% co-payment means forking out $750, with the remaining $14,250 covered by the private integrated shield plan.

 To find out more about the changes to shield plan riders, you can read this article about 5 facts about the integrated shield plan changes that Singaporeans need to know about